 Selfie camera upgrade

 The front camera hasn't changed much since the iPhone 11 back in 2019, so this update is a big deal.
-With a 24 MP sensor, selfies will look much clearer, and pictures will keep their quality even when zoomed or cropped, giving users more room to edit later.
+With this new sensor, selfies will look much clearer, and pictures will keep their quality even when zoomed or cropped, giving users more room to edit later.

 Vertical camera alignment

-This isn't some sort of paying homage to the iPhone 12 (the last iPhone with a vertical camera alignment): instead, it's because of Apple's Vision Pro headset.
+The same vertical camera alignment as on the iPhone 16 is also present here for the iPhone 17.
+This is mainly because of Apple’s Vision Pro headset.
 Diagonally positioned cameras like the ones on previous iPhone cameras can't record spatial video, while vertical cameras can.

 iPhone 17 storage